-A number of new standards, amendments to standards and interpretations applicable to the Company are not yet effective for the six months ended September 30, 2017 and have not been applied in preparing the financial statements:
+A number of new standards, amendments to standards and interpretations applicable to the Company are not yet effective for the nine months ended December 31, 2017 and have not been applied in preparing the financial statements:

-IFRS 9 - Financial Instruments: Applies to classification and measurement of financial assets and liabilities as defined in IAS 39.
-It is effective for annual periods beginning on or after January 1, 2018 with early adoption permitted.
-The Company does not expect that the adoption of this standard will have a material effect on the Company's consolidated financial statements.
+IFRS 2 - Share Based Payments: the amendments eliminate the diversity in practice in the classification and measurement of particular share-based payment transactions which are narrow in scope and address specific areas of classification and measurement.
+It is effective for annual periods beginning on or after January 1, 2018, with early adoption permitted provided it is disclosed.
+Management does not anticipate this standard having a material effect on the Company's condensed interim consolidated financial statements.